California Consumer Privacy Act

 What Information Falls Under CCPA?

 CCPA applies to the Collection of Personal Information of California residents.
 “Personal Information” is defined as “information that identifies, relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household.”
-This is a very broad definition that potentially casts a wider net than the definition of “personal data” under GDPR.
+This is a very broad definition that potentially casts a wide net.

 Under CCPA, “Personal Information” includes not only identifiers such as names, contact information, IP addresses, and government identification, but also numerous other categories of information including, but not limited to, internet activity; geolocation; professional or employment-related information; commercial information such as records of personal property, purchase history or preferences; and other data used to draw inferences or create a profile about a consumer.